Jobber Payments Disputes

 - Accept the dispute

-Once a dispute has been initiated, it is not possible to process a refund a client the funds and close the dispute.
+It is not possible to process a refund on the disputed payment.
 Please see Accepting a Dispute below for more information.

-Before you submit evidence for a dispute, often the best thing to do is contact your client.
-Frequently disputes happen because of a misunderstanding between the cardholder and the company.
-The client may not have recognized the transaction on their credit card statement, or forgotten they had the service done.
+Evidence is collected to show the bank that the charge to your client was valid.
+Before you submit evidence for a dispute, we recommend contacting your client directly via email.
+Often disputes happen because of a misunderstanding between the cardholder and the company.
+It's possible that your client may not have recognized the transaction on their credit card statement, or forgotten they had the service done.

-Once a dispute is reported, there is due date for when all evidence needs to be submitted by.
+Once a dispute is reported, there is a due date for when all evidence needs to be submitted.
 Typically this is 7-21 days from the date the dispute is reported.
-Once evidence has been submitted it can take up to 2½ months for the bank to reach a decision.
+Our disputes team will work with you to gather this evidence and submit it to the bank for review.
+Once evidence has been submitted, it can take up to 2½ months for the bank to reach a decision.

 What to submit: